 Several strategies to preserve DeKalb County's historic resources are currently underway.
 These strategies range from efforts at the local level all the way to the federal level, with several structures and districts listed on the National Historic Register.
 DeKalb County's Board of Commissioners created a seven-member Historic Preservation Commission, in 1994.
 This Commission is charged with the designation of historic properties, the issuance of certificates of appropriateness, and public hearing procedures.
-The commission is currently taking applications for historic preservation.
+The commission is currently taking applications for historic designation and working to increase public awareness of the economic value of historic preservation.
 Listed in Table 2.6, are several historic districts and structures located in the county.